oasis-tcs/openc2-oc2ls/oc2ls.md

 }
 ````

-The properties of a Response defined in [Section 3.3.2](#332-openc2-response) MAY be extended using the namespace identifier as the results name, called an extended results namespace.
-One or more extended result types MUST be defined with the extended results namespace.
+Response results, defined in Section TBD, MAY be extended using the namespace identifier as the results name, called an extended results namespace.
+Extended results MUST be defined within the extended results namespace.

 **Example:**
-In this example Response, the Response property, `rule_number`, is defined within the Stateless Packet Filtering Profile with the namespace identifier `slpf`.
+In this example Response, the Response results property, `rule_number`, is defined within the Stateless Packet Filtering Profile namespace, `slpf`.

 ```
 {
     "status": 200,
+    "results": {
+        "slpf": {
-    "slpf:rule_number": 1234
+            "rule_number": 1234
+        }
+    }
 }
 ````